Setup Guide

 2. Set a Stack name (e.g., bucketav).

-3. Under Required Parameters, set the KeyName configuration parameter to an EC2 Key Pair.
+3. Under Required Parameters, set the KeyName configuration parameter to an EC2 Key Pair name.

 4. Review the rest of the configuration parameters and go with the defaults (recommended).
 Step 8